jrjml/jrjml.github.io/technology/facebook-policy.md

 #### Posts

 Posts to the account should be library related, such as event photos, blogs, vlogs, library related memes, and similar content.

-No posts should be made of a personal nature by any member of staff.
+No posts should be made of a personal nature using the Libary's facebook account(s).

 #### Photos